 Instructions

-- Add all of the ingredients to a large bowl.
-Use a fork or your hands to mix everything together until combined.
+- Add all of the ingredients to a large bowl and use a fork to mix everything together until combined.
+(Be careful not to over mix as the meatballs may end up tough and rubbery).

-- Spray the bottom of the air fryer basket with non-stick cooking spray and arrange half of the meatballs in a single layer in the basket.
+- Spray the bottom of the air fryer basket with non-stick cooking spray and arrange the meatballs in a single layer in the basket.
+(If your air fryer is smaller, you will need to air fry in two batches).

 - Air fry on 350F for 10-12 minutes, or until the internal temperature of the meatballs reach 165F.
 (Check the meatballs at the midway point.
 If they’re browning too much on top, flip them over).